 The cost of crime is not just a financial issue.
 For individuals, being affected by crime can lead to time off work because of injury, as well as the often hidden costs of anxiety, stress and feelings of vulnerability.
 For businesses, this can lead to a fall in productivity or difficulty retaining or recruiting staff.
-And, of course, crime is a major cost for local and national authorities in terms of police time, the cost to the NHS and other public services.
+And, of course, crime is a major cost for local and national authorities.
+It can take up police time and comes at a cost to the NHS and other public services.

 Even something that might seem as relatively trivial as bike theft can have significant personal and financial consequences.
 A report in the Independent in July 2019 said that 104,768 bike thefts were reported by local authorities in England and Wales over the preceding twelve month period.
-The newspaper quoted a survey by Yellow Jersey/British Transport Police saying that the average cost of a stolen bike was £327.55, and two thirds of respondents said the incident affected them both financially and emotionally.
-Bike crime hotspots including the university cities of Oxford and Cambridge, together with major transport hubs and office commuting areas such as the City of London.
+The newspaper quoted a survey by Yellow Jersey/British Transport Police stating the average cost of a stolen bike was £327.55.
+As well as the financial implications, two thirds of respondents said the incident affected them both financially and emotionally.
+Bike crime hotspots include the university cities of Oxford and Cambridge together with major transport hubs and office commuting areas such as the City of London.

 Whether it be bike theft, personal safety or protection of property and equipment, the design of our offices, buildings and the places we visit has an important role to play in preventing and reducing crime.

 However, designing out crime is not simply a case of incorporating better locks, doors and windows.
 For it to be most effective, crime prevention needs to be designed-in at the start of a project.
-If designers consider the ways in which the built environment might be susceptible to crime early in the design process, they can prevent crime from occurring, or at least reduce the likelihood of it occurring.
+Designers should consider ways in which the built environment might be susceptible to crime early in the design process.
+This can prevent crime from occurring, or at least reduce the likelihood of it occurring.

 BREEAM Security Needs Assessment (SNA)